ying-tang/help-documentation/_commontech/Customer_3.1.1_Point_Release.md

 #### Changes that are updates and upgrades

-  Update Horizon logo and splash page to new IBM Bluemix branding Urban Code Deploy[UCD] Heat plug-in currency for 3.1.1
+ * Update Horizon logo and splash page to new IBM Bluemix branding
+ * Urban Code Deploy[UCD] Heat plug-in currency for 3.1.1

 #### Bug Fixes Related to Curated Images

  * CentOS 6.8 20160910 image: only 2.1G disk space is seen in VM while the flavor has 10G disk
  * Windows images assume that hardware clock is set to local timezone instead of UTC

-#### Corrections to Customer-facing RBAC Documentation
+#### Customer-facing RBAC Documentation had been updated

  * [Glance_RBAC] `cloud_admin` can publicize image
  * [bbc238_RBAC] `member` is allowed to list project